Ohjurot/DualSense-Windows/README.md

 - ~~Reading input via bluetooth~~.
 DONE!
 - ~~Writing Output state to the controller using USB~~.
 DONE!
 - ~~Controlling and reading the adaptive triggers.~~ DONE!
-- Writing basic Output state via bluetooth. *Work in progress*
+- ~~Writing Output state via bluetooth.~~ DONE!
 - Addition input / output parameters. *Work in progress*
+- Calibrating the gyroscope *Work in progress*
 - Documenting the API *Work in progress*
 - Updating the github repo and publish release

-First preview should be released before 28.11.2020 (The hard work is done - The USB protocol is, at least partially, reverse engineered)
+First preview should be released before 28.11.2020 (The hard work is done - The USB and BT protocol is, at least partially, reverse engineered)

 #### Features of the first preview

-- Reading **all** buttons and analog values (triggers and sticks) which are on the controller
+- Reading all buttons and analog values (triggers and sticks) which are on the controller
 - Reading the two finger touch positions
 - Reading the accelerometer
 - Reading the  gyroscope (Currently only raw / uncalibrated values)